 Here are some technical requirements bear in mind:

 - Don’t have two routers in sequence (double NAT) before connecting your phones.

-- Prioritize SIP-based voice traffic via Quality of Service (QoS).
+- Prioritize SIP-based voice traffic via Quality of Service (VoIP QoS).

 - Possible network switch upgrades if you want to use Power over Ethernet (PoE).

-- Disable SIP ALG (Application Layer Gateway) to avoid issues.
+- Turn off SIP ALG (Application Layer Gateway) to avoid issues.

 These are minor and inexpensive adjustments that your cloud PBX provider will guide you on.
 To avoid unexpected issues, request an in-depth network check from your VoIP phone service provider for simulating these conditions on your network.

 Deploying a new phone system is a challenge because it affects well-established habits and workflows.
 Changing those is hard.